Meet our experts

 Ben Williamson, Programs Director

-As programs director, Ben oversees our four campaign areas: Wildlife.
+As programs director, Ben oversees our five campaign areas: Wildlife.
 Not Entertainers, Wildlife.
 Not Pets, Raise Pigs Right, Change for Chickens, and Meat Reduction.

 Areas of expertise: Animals in entertainment, exotic pets, farmed animals, cruelty to animals

 See Ben in the news...

 - Opinion: The ban on feeding animals in city parks is smart policy (City Limits)